 EU first draft of AI regulations

-European Union officials have voted in favor of stricter regulations on artificial intelligence, including a ban on the use of artificial intelligence in biometric tracking.
-Along with this, all AI systems like OpenAI's ChatGPT will be required to disclose when content has been created by AI.
+European Union officials voted in favor of stricter regulations on the intelligence, including a ban on the use of artificial intelligence in biometric tracking.
+Along with this it will require all AI systems like OpenAI's ChatGPT to disclose when content has been created by AI.

 law